sage-code/maj/render.md

 # Render

-Maj text can be executed using a Maj rendering service;
+Maj is similar to Wiki notation.
+It can be used to create web pages.

 ## Symbols